plcrisp/Automatic-IDF-Graphs/README.md

 # IDF_future_TOCO

+in Graphs you will find:
+- The function to generate the error graph

 in EQM_downscaling you will find:
 - The functions to format the PROJETA data (the csv files containing the projected historical and future data, downloaded directly from the PROJETA website).
 - The functions to perform the EQM downscaling method.